pravallikadaka123/data-engineering-zoomcamp/01-docker-terraform/README.md

 [![](https://markdown-videos-api.jorgenkh.no/youtube/hCAIVe9N0ow)](https://youtu.be/hCAIVe9N0ow&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb&index=7)

-* The pgAdmin tool
+* The pgAdmin tool✅
-* Docker networks
+* Docker networks✅

 > [!IMPORTANT]
 >The UI for PgAdmin 4 has changed, please follow the below steps for creating a server:
 >
->* After login to PgAdmin, right click Servers in the left sidebar.
+>* After login to PgAdmin, right click Servers in the left sidebar.✅
->* Click on Register.
+>* Click on Register.✅
->* Click on Server.
+>* Click on Server.✅
->* The remaining steps to create a server are the same as in the videos.
+>* The remaining steps to create a server are the same as in the videos.✅

 ## :movie_camera: Putting the ingestion script into Docker